- What we collect

 Our skilled staff are also available to assist individuals finding and getting the information they require when visiting the reading rooms or through our offsite information and research service.
 We give priority to assisting Australian residents but will also respond to enquiries from researchers overseas if the question relates to Australia or the Library’s unique collections.

-In their provision of reader services, our staff are guided by the Library’s Directions 2009-2011, the Information and Research Services Principles for the National and State Libraries of Australasia , the National Library’s Service Charter and the Australian Public Service Code of Conduct.
+In their provision of reader services, our staff are guided by the Library’s Strategic Directions, the Information and Research Services Principles for the National and State Libraries of Australia, the National Library’s Service Charter and the Australian Public Service Code of Conduct.

 The National Library supports you to find information in a variety of ways through our information and research services.
 When self-help tools and resources do not guide you to the information you need, our Ask a Librarian service provides assistance through a range of channels, including: